lyokha/nginx-haskell-module/README.md

   *ignition* services (those that run when the service runs for the first time) and *deferred* services (those that run when the service runs for the second time and later).
+- A simple combinator function *voidHandler* helps to avoid printing the final *return L.empty* or *return ""* in effectful handlers which return unused or empty bytestrings.

 # List of batteries included